Mindwerks/worldengine/README.md

 dist/google

 ### Windows
-Turning Windows into a developer environment is like pulling teeth with black magic.
+Turning your Windows into a developer environment is a long and drawn out process.
+I'll try to keep this as short as possible and to the point.

-Remember, be consistent if you are either win32 or win64 and everything you download and install is either one or the other.
+Remember, be consistent if you are either win32 or win64 and everything you download and install is either one or the other, but not both.

 You'll want to install msysgit: https://msysgit.github.io/ which will get you a Linux like environment.
 After that, clone the repo and install Python 2.7 for
 windows: https://www.python.org/downloads/windows/ This will get you also pip which is required for the rest.
 You'll first need to pip install virtualenv.

-The laytout is a bit different than in Linux.
+The layout is a bit different than in Linux.
 ```bash
 virtualenv venv
 venv/Scripts/pip install requirements2.txt